 - PNWU will upload one free transcript to VSAS by February 1 of the student’s third-year.
 If a student wants a transcript before or after February 1 they may request a transcript and pay the $10 transcript fee.

-Office of Graduate Medical Education Resources
+Department of Graduate Medical Education Resources

 - Research regional FM programs Family Medicine Residency Network

 - Residency Talk Tuesdays!
 Talk with us about residency planning every Tuesday in the BHH Foyer at lunchtime.

 - Complete the Residency Inquiry Form for personalized assistance

 - Attend the PNWU Residency Fair, April 10, 2020

 Letter of Recommendations (LoR) are important to obtain as you are moving through your third year.
 The sooner you request a LoR after the completion of a rotation the easier it will be for your preceptor because your performance will be fresh in their mind.
 Especially if you had a positive experience.
 Students will want to make sure they start requesting their LoR's be uploaded into MyERAS as soon as it opens, so they will be ready for Residency Applications.
 Below are some important links to help students and their preceptors.